opendevstack/ods-quickstarters/release-manager/files/README.md

 ## Environment Promotion

 This section will guide you through the "environment promotion" feature of the orchestration pipeline.
-It is assumed have the release manager quickstarter already provisioned and configured in your project.

 ### What is the "environment promotion" feature?